TapaiBalazs/todo-app/README.md

 ## Developer notes

 - As a starter, I used [Nx](https://nx.dev), because it gives an almost-zero-config setup for testing on unit and e2e level with cypress.
+- I used the @angular/cdk for drag and drop support
+- In order to comply with WCAG guidelines, I added keyboard support for reordering as well.

 ---